Thermodynamic properties of ultracold Bose gas: transition exponents and universality: Theoretical background

+For QPT with $N$ small, the thermodynamic functions are smooth across the transition region.
+If the function does not have an extremum at $T_c$ [like chemical potential and condensate fraction in 1-D, 2-D and 3-D and specific heat in 1-D (see later)] a simple Taylor series expansion shows that $\lambda=0$ and $\lambda_1=1$.
+On the other hand heat capacity in 2-D and 3-D (for both interacting and non-interacting bosons) has a maximum and one sees that $\lambda=0$ while $\lambda_1=2$.
+But in the $N \rightarrow \infty$ limit, exact numerical calculation shows a {\it sharp fall} in the value of $C_N(T)$.
+For a mathematical discontinuity, $\lambda_1$ may be different from $2$, and may have different values for $T<T_c$ and for $T>T_c$.
+Thus it is interesting to calculate $\lambda_1$ numerically for a large enough value of $N$, to understand how the thermodynamic function changes across the transition region, as $N$ increases. \\

-12pt An important characteristic property is the universality of the critical exponent.
+An important characteristic property is the universality of the critical exponent.
 The value of $\lambda$ does not depend on the interatomic interaction or detailed nature of the system.
 Its value depends only on the dimension of the system and the symmetry of the order parameter~\cite{Yeomans}.
-In the present work, we calculate critical exponents for a number of thermodynamic functions of the BEC in different cases and investigate whether they depend on the system parameters.
+We expect a similar universality property satisfied by the transition exponents ($\lambda_{1}$) as well.
+In the present work, we calculate transition exponents for a number of thermodynamic functions of the BEC in different cases and investigate whether they depend on the system parameters.
 We consider a non-interacting Bose gas trapped in a harmonic oscillator potential in one, two and three dimensions.
 Finally, we also include realistic interatomic interactions in an approximate many-body treatment of the real Bose gas.
-As discussed earlier, the thermodynamic functions like specific heat, condensate fraction and chemical potential depend on the dimension of the system, the choice of the trap potential, whether interatomic interactions are included or not, {\it etc}.
-For a proper phase transition, it is expected that the critical exponents will show their universal characteristics.
-Our present work explores this possibility.\\
+As discussed earlier, thermodynamic functions like specific heat, condensate fraction and chemical potential depend on the dimension of the system, the choice of the trap potential, whether interatomic interactions are included or not, {\it etc}.
+But transition exponents extracted from them may display a universal property, similar to that exhibited by the critical exponents in a true phase transition.
+Our present work aims to explore whether the transition exponents exhibit an underlying universality. \\